 The delightful and endlessly helpful Valerie of Melbourne’s Call Me Valerie organised a Special Order from Emmy for me, and as soon as the knickerbockers were released, she had them on their way and delivered to my door in record time.
 They were mine so quickly I hadn’t received my dark knee high socks I’d bought specifically for them, so please enjoy the cinnamon goodness of these old socks I bought to protect my legs while working in Dungatar eons ago!
 (I don’t think Tilly Dunnage would have approved.
 Molly though …)

 As always when we’re talking Emmy Design Sweden, the quality of both the design and construction is excellent.
 I was excited to see there are six buttons on the inside of the waistband allowing me to wear their Sassy Suspenders (or any button braces) with the knickerbockers when I want to take my styling game to the next level!
 The two pockets at the front are functional and generous in size.
-They angle in towards the centre of the body and I have been told that it looks mildly inappropriate when I stand with my hands in them… so I’ll just use them for face masks and phone.
+They angle in towards the centre of the body and I have been told by the resident backseat driver that it looks mildly inappropriate with my hands in them… so I’ll just use them for face masks.

 I ordered the knickerbockers before the sizing information was available, so I opted for a Size 36 and crossed my fingers (scroll down for my measurements).
 In terms of fit, this design is the most versatile of all Emmy garments I own.
 They are fastened with two ‘antique metal’ -look zippers on both sides of the waist.
 Hopefully this improves accessibility for people with mobility issues, and if this feature is not necessary for you, the zips are long enough that you can get into the pants using one.
 There are two button tabs on each side of the waistband which pass over the zips and secure the waist at the back.
 These can easily be adjusted by moving the buttons in or out to give you a perfect fit.
 There’s also a tab with two button options on each leg securing the cuff below the knee (I don’t have to undo the first button to get the pants on and off if I’m not wearing shoes).
 I am planning to move both the waist and cuff buttons a smidge so the waist sits up higher and the leg cuffs sit tighter.
 I appreciate Emmy adding these thoughtful little details that add functionality and beautiful points of interest to their garments.